octo-technology/OpenTezos/docs/ligo/examples.md

 tezos-client originate contract indice transferring 1 from bootstrap1  running 'indice.tz' --init '0' --dry-run
 ```

-You should have an error message telling you to specify the gaz fee with `--burn-cap`

-Try again and if everything works properly run the same command without the `--dry-run` part.
+You may have an error message telling you to specify the gaz fee with `--burn-cap`.
+If everything works properly, run the same command without the `--dry-run` part.

 ```shell
 tezos-client originate contract indice transferring 1 from bootstrap1  running 'indice.tz' --init '0' --burn-cap 0.12525